Even if you travel just a few times a year, having either TSA PreCheck or Global Entry can make your time at the airport much better – and faster.

-The American Express Platinum Card
+The Platinum Card from American Express

-The card also offers a welcome offer of 60,000 American Express Membership Rewards points after spending $5,000 in the first three months of card membership.
+The card also offers a welcome bonus offer of 60,000 American Express Membership Rewards points after spending $5,000 in the first three months of card membership.
 However, make sure to check and see if you are eligible for the 100,000-point welcome bonus.

 Click Here to learn more about the American Express Platinum Card.

-The Chase Sapphire Reserve Card
+The Chase Sapphire Reserve

 The card is offering a sign-up bonus of 50,000 Chase Ultimate Rewards points after spending $4,000 in the first three months of card membership which can be redeemed for up to $750 towards travel when redeemed through the Chase Ultimate Rewards portal.